kansiris/reactjs-interview-questions/README.md

          if (this.state.error) {
            return <h1>Caught an error.</h1>
          }
-         return <div onClick={this.handleClick}>Click Me</div>
+         return <button onClick={this.handleClick}>Click Me</button>
        }
      }
      ```
-     The above code is catching the error using vanilla javascript try/catch block instead of error boundaries.
+     Note that the above example is demonstrating regular JavaScript behavior and doesn’t use error boundaries.

    **[⬆ Back to Top](#table-of-contents)**

 234. ### What is the difference between try catch block and error boundaries?
      Try catch block works with imperative code whereas error boundaries are meant for declarative code to render on the screen.

      For example, the try catch block used for below imperative code
      ```javascript
      try {